hadleyhzy34/FCPR/README.md

 # 6. Limitations

-Despite competitive performance of our registration method, measurement of feature matching matrix from first stage of our triplet pairs initialization module might need to be adjusted according to the corresponding feature descriptor in order to maximize registration performance.
+Despite competitive performance of our registration method, measurement of feature matching matrix from first stage of our triplets initialization module might need to be adjusted according to the corresponding feature descriptor in order to maximize registration performance.
 Any new feature descriptor may require additional work to fine-tune the feature matching matrix to obtain higher inlier-ratio of matches with top-k ${k=N_c}$ highest scores from feature matching matrix.
-In the future, we will also work on designing triplet pairs initialization module that relies less on feature descriptor design.
+In the future, we will also work on designing triplets initialization module that relies less on feature descriptor design.